 If you withdraw or cease attendance, you may have charges and financial aid adjusted according to the time and circumstances that you cease enrollment.
 You should refer to the refund schedules, which are published in the current academic calendar.
 If you fail to attend class without officially withdrawing, it may void your financial aid, leaving you responsible for all charges.
 To officially withdraw, a student must submit a completed withdrawal form to the Director of Enrollment/Registrar.
 It is in your best interest to speak to the Financial Aid Office prior to withdrawal.
 NOTE: No loan refund check can be released if it is determined that a student has ceased attendance.

 Withdrawal refund policy for student financial aid funds will be in compliance with regulations for Return of Funds of Title IV awards (Requirements of 34 CFR 668.22).
 The Department of Education mandates that unearned federal financial aid funds are returned to the specific program if a student withdraws from all coursework in a semester.
 The amount of the refund is determined by the days of the semester that the student was in attendance versus the remaining days (after withdrawal) until the semester ends.

 Any unearned Title IV aid must be returned to the Federal government within 45 days of the date of determination of your withdrawal.
 Students are notified by mail of their debt to the Department of Education.
-This debt must be paid in a timely manner in order for the student to receive future financial aid.
-Contact the Financial Aid Office for more details regarding this policy.
+This debt must be paid in a timely manner for the student to receive future financial aid.

 Funds that are returned to the Federal government are used to reduce the outstanding balances in individual federal programs.
 Financial aid returned by you and/or your parent or the College must be allocated in the following order*: